 - Access from AT&T

 - PCs for People Refurbished Laptops & Desktops

 - Low-Cost Dell Computer with Comcast Internet Essentials

 Technology Training and Access

 - Community Living Campaign Classes – virtual classes and one-one-one tutoring at 1663 Mission Street and other locations

 - The San Francisco Department of Disability and Aging Services’ also have computer training and specialty classes:

-- San Francisco Public Library Computer Classes– – computer classes and much, much more!
+- San Francisco Public Library Computer Classes and other Digital Services

 Adaptive technology offers many ways to empower and increase access for people with disabilities.
 Yet residents need to be aware of the options, have access to adaptive devices, and receive the training they need to use these technologies effectively.

 - Ability Net: My Computer My Way